 This course provides a laboratory experience to parallel the content of MUPR 112.
 Small weekly group sessions provide practical experience with equipment and techniques utilized in MUPR 112.
 A studio recording fee is assessed.
 Prerequisite: MUPR 101.
 Corequisite: MUPR 112.
 One-half credit.

 MUPR 151 Pro Tools I

-This course serves as an introduction to Pro Tools Software and will culminate in a final recording project.
+This course serves as an introduction to ProTools Software and will culminate in a final recording project.
+This course has a lab component.
 One credit.

 MUPR 202 Sound Reinforcement